checkly/docs.checklyhq.com/site/content/learn/playwright/e2e/signup.md

 Signups are key transactions in most web platforms, and therefore prime targets for automation.

 Oftentimes, registering an account is where we will find longer forms asking the user to answer a variety of questions.
-Luckily, Playwright and Puppeteer are quick enough to blaze through these in seconds.
+Luckily, Playwright is quick enough to blaze through these in seconds.

 <!-- more -->